Client Node Configuration

 The passwords above are randomly generated in your browser, not stored anywhere, and will never be used.
 Any HamWAN access to your modem will be done with crypto keys.

 6. To support shared administration, add SSH keys for the HamWAN Network Administration accounts.
+There is an online and offline option.

-/tool fetch url="https://monitoring.hamwan.net/keys/KD7DK.key"; \
+/tool fetch url="https://monitoring.hamwan.net/keys/KD7DK.key"

-/tool fetch url="https://monitoring.hamwan.net/keys/NQ1E.key"; \
+/tool fetch url="https://monitoring.hamwan.net/keys/KK7LZM.key"

-/tool fetch url="https://monitoring.hamwan.net/keys/dylan.key"; \
+/tool fetch url="https://monitoring.hamwan.net/keys/NQ1E.key"

-/tool fetch url="https://monitoring.hamwan.net/keys/eo.key"; \
+/tool fetch url="https://monitoring.hamwan.net/keys/dylan.key"

-/tool fetch url="https://monitoring.hamwan.net/keys/kc7aad.key"; \
+/tool fetch url="https://monitoring.hamwan.net/keys/eo.key"

-/tool fetch url="https://monitoring.hamwan.net/keys/kennyr.key"; \
+/tool fetch url="https://monitoring.hamwan.net/keys/kc7aad.key"

-/tool fetch url="https://monitoring.hamwan.net/keys/monitoring.key"; \
+/tool fetch url="https://monitoring.hamwan.net/keys/kennyr.key"

-/tool fetch url="https://monitoring.hamwan.net/keys/nigel.key"; \
+/tool fetch url="https://monitoring.hamwan.net/keys/monitoring.key"

-/tool fetch url="https://monitoring.hamwan.net/keys/nr3o.key"; \
+/tool fetch url="https://monitoring.hamwan.net/keys/nigel.key"

-/tool fetch url="https://monitoring.hamwan.net/keys/osburn.key"; \
+/tool fetch url="https://monitoring.hamwan.net/keys/nr3o.key"

-/tool fetch url="https://monitoring.hamwan.net/keys/tom.key"; \
+/tool fetch url="https://monitoring.hamwan.net/keys/osburn.key"

-/tool fetch url="https://monitoring.hamwan.net/keys/va7dbi.key"; \
+/tool fetch url="https://monitoring.hamwan.net/keys/tom.key"

-/tool fetch url="https://monitoring.hamwan.net/keys/ve7alb.key";
+/tool fetch url="https://monitoring.hamwan.net/keys/va7dbi.key"

 /user ssh-keys